lagerqvr/cgi-java-challenge/MinimumGapAlgorithm/README.md

 # MinimumGapAlgorithm

 ## Overview
 This project contains a Java implementation of an algorithm that calculates the minimum gap between consecutive integers in an array.
-It demonstrates simple algorithmic problem-solving and unit testing with JUnit.

 ## Functionality
 The `MinimumGapAlgorithm` class provides a static method that: